 In the components of the Exclusive Recording Artiste Agreement or Recording Contract, the Artiste Advance is the part that is of immediate benefit to the artiste in the deal.
 The artiste receives an Advance from the label in exchange for the exclusive license to own/publish and exploit the Sound Recording Copyright and the Copyright in the Compositions of the songs the artiste will record for the label.
-This leads us to the definition of the artiste advance.
+It leads us to the definition of the artiste advance.

-You may be familiar with the word Advance and not the meaning, well, an Advance is the advanced payment (cash or check) of Royalties that the label pays the artiste, primarily to record an album.
+An Advance is an advanced payment (cash or check) of Royalties that the label pays the artiste, primarily to record an album.

-Ideally, the record label recoups or recovers the Advance from the artiste’s record sales
+Ideally, the record label recoups or recovers the Advance from the artiste’s record sales.

-There are two types of Artiste Advance an artiste may receive based on the clauses of his Recording Contract.
+There are two types of Artiste Advance an artiste may receive based on the clauses of his Recording Contract

-- Personal Advances
+1. Personal Advances

 This Advance is earmarked for the artiste’s personal use only – clothing, trips, debauchery, investment, giveaway, or dorime.
-The record label will not require the artiste to keep records or receipts of spendings.
-The artiste basically decides how they spend this advance.
+The record label will not require the artiste to keep records or receipts of spending.
+The artiste decides how they spend this advance.
 The label recoups this advance from the artiste’s royalties.

-- Album Fund Advances
+2. Album Fund Advances

 This Advance is well known.
 The Advance covers the cost of producing the artiste’s album for the label.
 It means the artiste must make do with the provided fund, ensuring it covers their recording sessions, producers, arrangers, engineers, and sometimes, personal expenses (if no personal advance is given) for the album production.
 It is the Advance where receipts and records are kept.